openstack-archive/ec2-api/README.rst

 not only the VPC API but the rest of the EC2 API currently present in nova as well.

-It doesn't replace existing nova EC2 API service in deployment, it gets installed to a different port (8788 by default).

 Installation
 =====